al1brn/geonodes/docs/nodes/GroupInput.md

 > Node 'Group input'

-> Note that the **outputs** sockets of this node are the **input** sockets of the group.
+> Note that the **output** sockets of this node are the **input** sockets of the group.

-The first socket must be a geometry socket: this is the gemetry of the object on which the modifier applies.
+For modifiers, the first socket must be a geometry socket: this is the gemetry of the object on which the modifier applies.
 Make sure that this socket exists.